 - Now you’re ready to paint, so return to the path tab and select your path.
 To the right of the path tab you’ll see a menu tab, and you’ll want to select this.
 Within this menu you’ll see an option to “stroke path”.

 - Now a new tab will appear.
 In this tab make sure you have the brush selected, and you select “simulate pen pressure”.

 - Your simulated light stroke is ready, but to make it look like light you’ll need to give it some glow.
 To do this select the layers menu.

 - In the menu at the bottom of the screen you’ll see an fx tab, select this.

 - In the fx tab you’ll find the two options you need, outer and inner glow.
 Select the inner glow option.

-- You’ll see a square colour block, and you’ll want to change this to your desired colour.
-Do this either with the dropper tool, or by simply selecting a colour with the colour picker.
+- You’ll see a square color block, and you’ll want to change this to your desired color.
+Do this either with the dropper tool, or by simply selecting a color with the color picker.